webdiscus/html-bundler-webpack-plugin/README.md

 - `sourceFile: string` - a full path of the source file
 - `outputPath: string` - a full path of the output directory
 - `assetFile: string` - an output asset file relative by outputPath

+Return new content as a `string`.
+If return `null`, the result processed via Webpack plugin is ignored and will be saved a result processed via the loader.

 <a id="option-minify" name="option-minify" href="#option-minify"></a>